Kenny Lövingsson: Chairman of the Swedish Basketball Federation (1992–1996)

 The same year, in 1992, the Swedish Basketball League was established under Lövingsson's chairmanship.
 In 1993, the league introduced awards and nominations.

 During the 1980s, the Swedish Basketball Federation imposed restrictions on foreign talent and teams could solely have one player from the Americas.
 Lövingsson revoked these restrictions and allowed the teams in the Swedish Basketball Federation to have two American players in 1992.

 The 1990s was regarded the most prominent period of Swedish basketball history.
 Under Lövingsson's chairmanship the Swedish Men's National Team reached its highest ranking to this current date.

 In 2020, he would also initiate a fellowship with the Swedish Sports Confederation.

 Political engagements in Västervik Municipality (1999–2007)

 Commissioner for Sports, Recreation, and Cultural Affairs (1999–2007)

-Lövingsson served as the Commissioner for Sports, Recreation, and Cultural Affairs, appointed by the Ministry of Culture, from 1999 to 2007.
+Lövingsson served as the Commissioner for Sports, Recreation, and Cultural Affairs from 1999 to 2007, appointed by the Västervik municipality.

 Civil Disputed with the Municipal Power Company

 In 2002, he was involved in a civil suit against the municipal power company following an incident.
 The incident occurred after a rainstorm, during which the power company released excessive amounts of water into Hällsjön, causing the water level at the footbridge to rise to extreme heights.
 Consequently, Mona Gyllinger and Torbjörn Sand, who could not have known about the water level when they set off on their canoe trip from Smitterstad to Ankarsrum, suffered injuries after colliding with the bridge.